CMSgov/design-system/packages/design-system-docs/src/pages/startup/theming.md

 - `$focus-color` - Sets background highlight color.
 - `$focus-shadow` - Sets box-shadow on text fields.
-- `focus-shadow-link` - Sets box-shadow on buttons and links.
+- `$focus-shadow-link` - Sets box-shadow on buttons and links.
 - `$focus-color-inverse`- Sets background highlight color on dark backgrounds.
 - `$focus-shadow-inverse`- Sets box-shadow on text fields on dark backgrounds.
 - `$focus-shadow-link-inverse` - Sets box-shadow on buttons and links on dark backgrounds.